sanjay-72/FarmHub/README.md

 <br>

-# How to run the website
+# How to setup the project
 1. Install git on your system and have a account on github
 2. Create a git repository on desired location and initialize by `git init`
 3. Fork the [repository](https://github.com/Abdul-365/FarmHub.git).